snackabra/snackabra-webclient/README.md

 By default this build will point your web app to the https://Privacy.App servers, you can change this in the env file:

-Using the examples in ``.env.example`` in the root of the project, update the enviornmental variables for your enviornment.
+Using the examples in ``example.env`` in the root of the project, update the enviornmental variables for your enviornment.

 Included the appropriate protocol for the servers you are attempting to reach.

 ```
-REACT_APP_CHANNEL_SERVER=https://r.example.workers.dev
-REACT_APP_SHARD_SERVER=https://s.example.workers.dev
-REACT_APP_CHANNEL_SERVER_WS=wss://r.example.workers.dev
 ```

 ``REACT_APP_CHANNEL_SERVER`` is for api calls over the ``channel`` server